Jump (Flo Rida song)

 "Jump" is a song by American rapper Flo Rida, released by Atlantic Records and Poe Boy Entertainment on July 17, 2009 as the fourth single from his second album, R.O.O.T.S.
 (2009).
 It features a guest appearance from Canadian singer Nelly Furtado, who provides the song's hook.
-Production was handled by Blink 182 drummer Travis Barker, record executive Mike Caren, and Oliver "Oligee" Goldstein from the musical duo Oliver.
+Production was handled by Blink-182 drummer Travis Barker, record executive Mike Caren, and Oliver "Oligee" Goldstein of the musical duo Oliver.
 Flo Rida, Furtado, Barker, Goldstein, and American singer Ester Dean each co-wrote the track.

 "Jump" became Flo Rida's eighth consecutive Billboard Hot 100 entry — peaking at number 54.
 The song was used to promote the Disney film G-Force, and an edited version was added to Radio Disney's playlist.
-Flo-Rida said: "I used a whole different delivery on this one.
+Flo Rida said: "I used a whole different delivery on this one.
 We're talking about different situations to get people hype in the club.
 'Jump!'
 Whether you're an athlete running in the stadium or you're in the club.
 Get hype!"

 Chart performance

-"Jump" made a brief visit to the Canadian Hot 100 Chart for 3 weeks and The Billboard Hot 100 chart for 1 week.
-Since the song has not been released as a single or for airplay, the chart performance relied on only digital sales.
-The single has re-entered at number 76 on Billboard Hot 100, due to G-Force taking the #1 spot its opening week.
-So far the single has peaked at #54, making this the first single from Flo Rida not to crack Top 20 in the US.
-The song made appearance on the American Top 40 for one week.
+"Jump" entered the Canadian Hot 100 Chart for 3 weeks and The Billboard Hot 100 chart for 1 week.
+Since the song was not initially released as a single or for airplay, the chart performance relied on only digital sales.
+The single re-entered at number 76 on Billboard Hot 100, due to G-Force taking the #1 spot its opening week.
+The single peaked at #54, making it the first single from Flo Rida not to crack Top 20 in the US.
+The song appeared in the American Top 40 for one week.
 It debuted at #40, and it fell outside the top 40 on the next week.
-The song has been most successful in Australia where it has so far peaked at #18, making it his 5th song to reach the top 20 there.
+"Jump" was most successful in Australia and peaked at #18, making it Flo Rida's 5th song to reach the top 20 there.

 Music video

 The music video was filmed in May 2009 by Chris Robinson.
 The video premiered worldwide on July 11, 2009, featuring clips from G-Force.
 The video premiered on BET's 106 & Park on August 13, 2009.
-Nelly Furtado does not appear in the video.
-Mike Epps makes a cameo appearance in the video.
-The TV Version does not have the G-Force Clips, instead, people are jumping in a hall and Furtado is animated.